terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ## **1 AI's big future**

 Palantir is making a lot of money because they provide a product that is extremely useful.

-**Engineers wont go away, their expertise is required in the AI age more than ever**.
+And they talk straight about things that others only hype about. **Engineers wont go away, their expertise is required in the AI age more than ever**.
 Only Palantir is saying this, because Palantir's business does **not demand the myth of AI intelligence** *("no more programmers" (Jensen Huang), "no more work for people" (Musk), "we must pause AI development because its not safe" (Anthropic CEO), "AI already has emotions" (Jeffrey Hinton) etc etc)*.
 Palantir is the only company that at first said that **AI will empower people, not replace them**.

+But even Palantir has its own hype.
+Watch the first (English) half of this fascinating **[interview of Palantir CTO](https://www.youtube.com/watch?v=lcUHDsA5lzc)**.
+Pure unadulterated hype.
+I could not help but laugh at every other sentence from the CTO.

+*Details about video soon.....*

 <br>

 ## **2 The challenges (with AI integration)**

-#### **Why the hype?**
+Just a short list .....

+#### **The endless hype**
+The reasons for the hype:
 - Money.
 That's the motivation for any successful company.
 - They have a product that noone understands.
 Just like Pfizer a few years ago.
 - People dont understand the science.
 Just like with Covid and mRNA.